typst/typst/tests/typ/compiler/import.typ

 ---
 // Renaming does not import the old name (without items).
 #import "module.typ" as something
-// Error: 7-13 unknown variable: module
+// Error: 7-12 unknown variable: mymod
-#test(module.b, 1)
+#test(mymod.b, 1)

 ---
 // Renaming does not import the old name (with items).
 #import "module.typ" as something: b as other
-// Error: 7-13 unknown variable: module
+// Error: 7-12 unknown variable: mymod
-#test(module.b, 1)
+#test(mymod.b, 1)

 ---
 // Error: 8 expected expression